garabik/Slinger/README.md

 ## Notes

-What I intended to be a quick&dirty hack turned out to be more complicated and lead me through the rabbit hole of html5 `<video> quirks and limitations.
+What I intended to be a quick&dirty hack turned out to be more complicated and lead me through the rabbit hole of html5 `<video>` tag quirks and limitations.

 I had to modity the original `slingbox-server.py` somewhat more than I expected, and I had to put a lot of javascript to the web player to make it usable.
 The code is full of hacks and workarounds - it is not an elegant code, but at least it works for me.